-(1)the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 (the "Exchange Act"); and the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
-(2)
+- (1) the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 (the "Exchange Act"); and - (2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-James C. Foster Chairman, President and Chief Executive Officer Dated: August 7, 2012 Charles River Laboratories International, Inc. /s/ Thomas F. Ackerman Thomas F. Ackerman Corporate Executive Vice President and Chief Financial Officer Dated: August 7, 2012 Charles River Laboratories International, Inc.
+/s/ James C. Foster

+Chairman, President and Chief Executive Officer Charles River Laboratories International, Inc.

+/s/ Thomas F. Ackerman

+Thomas F. Ackerman